Bachelor of Arts Completion Program Course of Study

 In semester two, students examine the formation of Culture and Community.
 This curriculum considers the ways in which culture describes and defines our relation to the world around us.
 We ask students to engage, define, and describe a culture, and to examine the value and limits of this kind of inquiry.
 In exploring culture, students may read texts from writers such as Ruth Behar and Linda Tuhiwai Smith.
 In relation to community, we explore questions such as: What are the parameters that define or delineate a community?
 How do groups of people identify, gather, and collect to create a sense of belonging?
 How do communities work through tension, conflict, or dynamic exchange?
 Students approach this inquiry by considering both their larger community and the community of their cohort.

-In semester three, students explore the intersection between global studies, and personal responsibility and social change.
+In semester three, students explore the intersection between Global Studies, and personal responsibility and social change.
 The curriculum folds social change movements, paradigms of violence and nonviolence, and the role of compassion and grief, into the study of war, peace, globalization, and ecology.
 For example, students may examine models of conflict- transformation and draw upon readings from Bishop Desmond Tutu, Pumla Madikaleza-Godobo, Howard Zehr, Kay Pranis, and James Gilligan.
-In addition, this semester students will work on their integrative project.
-The integrative project will give you the opportunity to produce a body of work-writing, images, movement, music, scholarship or experiential and/or service-based endeavor-that deepens your inquiry and pushes the boundaries of your particular academic, activist, or creative interests.
+In addition, in this semester students will work on their senior project.
+The senior project gives students the opportunity to produce a body of work (writing, images, movement, music, scholarship or experiential and/or service-based endeavor) that deepens your inquiry and pushes the boundaries of your particular academic, activist, or creative interests.

 The following are sample works students engage in over the course of the year:

 - Small Group Projects

 - Integrative Project